Javon Rolland-Jones

-Ja'Von Rolland-Jones (born November 3, 1994) is an American football outside linebacker who is currently a free agent.
-He played college football at Arkansas State.
+Ja'Von Rolland-Jones (born November 13, 1994) is an American former professional football linebacker.
+He played college football for the Arkansas State Red Wolves and was signed by the Cincinnati Bengals as an undrafted free agent after the 2018 NFL draft.

 Professional career

 Cincinnati Bengals

 Rolland-Jones was signed by the Cincinnati Bengals as an undrafted free agent on May 11, 2018.
+He was waived on August 2, 2018.

 Los Angeles Rams

 On October 2, 2018, Rolland-Jones was signed to the Los Angeles Rams practice squad.
 He was released on November 6, 2018.

 Baltimore Brigade

 On April 22, 2019, Rolland-Jones was assigned to the Baltimore Brigade.